PlanSys2/PlanSys2.github.io/tutorials/docs/bt_actions.rst

 2.1 PDDL Action move
 ^^^^^^^^^^^^^^^^^^^^

 This is the BT for the **move** action.
-The sequence is not necessary, but it is mantained in the tutorial to be coherent with the available code.
+The sequence is not necessary, but it is maintained in the tutorial to be coherent with the available code.
 It is composed only by one BT node ``Move`` (do not confuse with PDDL action ``move``).

   .. code-block:: xml